initpy/go-book/functions.rst

 add1, and that would still work as long as we call it by its name.
 What really matters in our function is:

-1. Its input parameters: how much? which types?
+1. It's input parameters: how much, which types?
-2. Its output parameters: how much, which type?
+2. It's output parameters: how much, which type?
-3. Its body code: What does the function do?
+3. It's body code: what does the function do?

 We can rewrite the function's body to work differently, and the main program would compile without problems.
 But we can't change the input and output